 1. Create a table (example below) that depicts the categories of officials served by your organization, the number of officials served in each category, and the percent of officials your organization reaches in each category.
 For example, if your organization represents county and local health departments, provide the percent of county and local health departments your organization serves out of the total number of county and local health departments in the U.S.

-Categories of Officials Total Number of Officials Percent of Population

-Served Served Per Category Served Per Category
+Categories of Officials Served Total Number of Officials Served Per Category Percent of Population Served Per Category

-State departments of public X X%

-health

 State legislators X X%

-State Medicaid directors X X%
+State legislative officials X X%